cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

     An enhancement factor :math:`C` to modify the radiated power :math:`P_{rad} = C P_{rad,calculated}`.

   ratio_of_divertor_to_duct_pressure
-    ratio between divertor neutral pressure and pressure at duct location
+    ratio between divertor neutral pressure and pressure at pumping duct

   ratio_of_molecular_to_ion_mass
     Ratio between neutral molecule mass and ion mass